 There are two berths that comprise the oil tanker jetty, with the inside one catering for 1,000dwt to 25,000 vessels and the outer one catering for the 1,000dwt to 50,000dwt vessels.

-BMT worked in conjunction with an EPC contractor, appointed by Vopak.
-BMT focussed on construction contracts, technical details for the works and gaining government approval in regard to the project’s legal matters.
+We worked in conjunction with an EPC contractor, appointed by Vopak.
+We focussed on construction contracts, technical details for the works and gaining government approval in regard to the project’s legal matters.
 The jetty was designed to meet local standards, BS standards as well as compliance with International Best Practices for Maritime Structures.

 The major issues that affected the project were a pair of operational tanker jetties positioned only 150m away from the construction site, and also owned by Vopak.
 Daily coordination between the terminal manager and the contractor was required to prevent interference during routine operations.
 In order to minimise disturbance, components were pre-cast on shore prior to being incorporated into the structure.